 Reflective Backpacks and reflective messengers are also extremely helpful to staying seen.
 As a car approaches their lights will instantly light up your entire backside - no charging needed.
 (Super tip: Want to know how reflective one of our bags are take a photo with the flash on.
 Boom!
 All the reflective parts will be revealed.)

-Seems like a no brainer, but some storms sometimes only last a few minutes and if you can leave 10 minutes later or earlier you can may avoid the downpour entirely, or at least shorten it.
-Our favorite weather app that includes up to the minute updates is Dark Sky.
+Seems like a no brainer but some storms sometimes only last a few minutes and if you can leave 10 minutes later or earlier you can greatly shorten your time pedaling in a downpour.
+Some of our favorite weather apps that include by the minute updates are XYZ.

 Find a helmet that has less vents for those rainy days.
 Keeping your head dry will greatly impact the overall comfort of pedaling through a storm.
 Helmets and caps can keep you dry momentarily but pending the length of a storm, could get soggy.
 Nothing is worse than a wet cotton cap keeping you cold - so prepare wisely!

-Sometimes in a downpour, some of our other senses are compromised, such as visibility and sound.
-So on a "bluebird" day when you could easily get someone's attention by yelling “on your left”, your voice won't carry with the sound of pouring rain.
-A bell can easily can get someone’s attention, regardless of the conditions, to alert that you are quickly approaching.
+Sometime in a downpours, some of our other senses are compromised such as visibility and sound.
+So on a bluebird day when you could easily get someone's attention yelling “on your left” with the distraction of pounding rain a bell can more easily can get someone’s attention that you are quickly approaching.